QubesOS/qubes-core-admin-client/doc/manpages/qvm-volume.rst

   - `rw` - `True` if volume should be writeable by the qube, `False` otherwise
-  - `revisions_to_keep` - how many revisions (previous versions of volume) should be keep.
-At each qube shutdown its previous state is saved in new revision, and the oldest revisions are remove so that only `revisions_to_keep` are left.
+  - `revisions_to_keep` - how many revisions (previous versions of volume) should be kept.
+At each qube shutdown, a revision is made, and the oldest revisions are removed so that only `revisions_to_keep` are left.
 Set to `0` to not leave any previous versions.
 Set to `-1` to disable volume snapshoting entirely (you will not be able to backup/clone qube while it is running).
   - `ephemeral` - should the volume be encrypted with en ephemeral key?
 This can be enabled only on a volume with `save_on_stop=False` and `snap_on_start=False`
     - which is only `volatile` volume.
 When set, it provides a bit more